aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/examples/megatron-deepspeed/gpt2_345m/README.md

     helm uninstall mds-gpt2-345m -n kubeflow-user-example-com

-## Pre-training output
+## Output

+### Logs

-Pre-training output is available on the EFS file-system `/efs/home/mds-gpt2-345m` folder.
+Pre-training `logs` are available on the EFS file-system `/efs/home/mds-gpt2-345m/logs` folder.
 To access the EFS file-system, execute following commands:

     cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow
     kubectl apply -f eks-cluster/utils/attach-pvc.yaml  -n kubeflow
-    kubectl exec -it -n kubeflow attach-pvc -- /bin/bash cd efs
+    kubectl exec -it -n kubeflow attach-pvc -- /bin/bash cd /efs/home/mds-gpt2-345m/logs

 This will put you in a pod attached to the EFS file-system.
 Type `exit` to exit the pod attached to the EFS file-system.

+### Checkpoints

+Pre-training `checkpoints`, if any, are available on the FSx for Lustre file-system `/fsx/home/mds-gpt2-345m/checkpoints` folder.
+To access the FSx for Lustre file-system, execute following commands:

+    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow
+    kubectl apply -f eks-cluster/utils/attach-pvc-fsx.yaml  -n kubeflow
+    kubectl exec -it -n kubeflow attach-pvc-fsx -- /bin/bash cd /fsx/home/mds-gpt2-345m/checkpoints

+This will put you in a pod attached to the FSx for lustre file-system.
+Type `exit` to exit the pod attached to the FSx for Lustre file-system.